process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 These tests are validating the usage of the npm package in TypeScript applications:
 - [typescript-support](../../test/typescript-support): validate the [minimal TypeScript version](./supported-typescript-version.md) supported by the library
-- [typescript-moduleResolution-bundler](../../test/typescript-moduleResolution-bundler): validate that the library can be used with `bundler` module resolution strategy
+- [typescript-moduleResolution-bundler](../../test/typescript-moduleResolution-bundler): validate that the library can be used with the `bundler` module resolution strategy

 ## Running tests